jimjonesbr/rdf_fdw/README.md

 **⚠️ Note on SPARQL Compatibility**

-While most RDF triplestores claim support for SPARQL 1.1, their behavior may diverge from the standard—especially in how functions handle literals with language tags or datatypes.
-For example, the following query produces different results depending on the backend:
+While most RDF triplestores claim SPARQL 1.1 compliance, their behavior often diverges from the standard—particularly in how they handle literals with language tags or datatypes.
+For example, the following query may produce different results depending on the backend:

 ```sparql
 SELECT (REPLACE("foo"@en, "o"@de, "xx"@fr) AS ?str) {}